Jeff & Becky Larson

 Jay and Katie met in their hometown of Rockford, IL when they both became involved with a college/career ministry inspired by Passion conferences.
 Katie had recently returned from Biola University and Jay graduated from Vanderbilt University.
 After a whirlwind romance they were married and headed off to Chicago where Jay began medical school.

 Almost 15 years, 4 cities, 3 kids, and 2 dogs later, the Tucks have settled in the Madison area where Jay works as a Pulmonologist & Intensivist at Mercy Hospital in Janesville.
-Jay and Katie are members at Red Village Church where Jay is an elder.
+Jay and Katie are members at Red Village Church where Jay has served as an elder.
 Jay also enjoys reading, jogging, biking and nature hikes with his family.
 Katie enjoys spending time outside with her family, discipleship, reading, running, and the arts.

 The Tucks became interested in classical education before they even had children when they read Dorothy Sayers’ essay, “The Lost Tools of Learning.”
 They are excited about being a part of Charis Classical Academy.